frain-dev/convoy-website/content/blog/how-to-implement-webhooks.md

 ### Setting up a Webhook

-Now that we understand the components involved, let's walk through the process of setting up a webhook.
+Now that you understand the components involved, let's walk through the process of setting up a webhook.

 ### Ingesting webhooks from your API provider